Is Geneva safe for tourists?

 Safety tips for first-time visitors

-• Check local advice: Before you travel, check the latest safety information from reputable sources like the Swiss Federal Police or your home country's embassy.
+- Check local advice: Before you travel, check the latest safety information from reputable sources like the Swiss Federal Office of Police or the U.S. Department of State if you're an American traveler.

 Is Geneva safe for families?